AI SEO

 - Hanns Kronenberg

-Terminology & Naming Convention
+AI SEO: Terminology and Naming Convention

 Currently, no single standard term has dominated the market; various synonyms like GEO, AEO, or LLMO exist in parallel.